On this page

 Participation of New Brunswick

-Athletes are chosen according to a selection process determined by each provincial sport organization, based on excellence criteria specific to each association, while respecting the procedure established by the Comité international des Jeux de la Francophonie (CIJF).
-Artists are chosen through a provincial cultural competition.
-An international jury, appointed by the committee and supported by the Organisation Internationale de la Francophonie (OIF), selects the final candidates.
+Athletes are selected through a process determined by the provincial sport organizations based on each organization’s own criteria of excellence, while also respecting the process established by the Comité international des Jeux de la Francophonie (CIJF).
+Artists, meanwhile, are chosen through provincial cultural competitions.
+The final selection of artists is made by an international jury appointed by the International Comité international des Jeux de la Francophonie and supported by the Organisation internationale de la Francophonie (OIF).

 "Francophonie" does not necessarily mean "francophone."
 As with the Commonwealth Games, athletes and artists are selected to be a part of Team Canada-New Brunswick at the Games of La Francophonie based on their performance excellence, not their linguistic affiliation.
 This means there are athletes and artists whose first language is not French.